PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 XSI has a very free-form take on skeletons and skinning.
 Models can be skinned to other models in a rather arbitrary manner, whereas in Blender, a model can only be skinned if it is parented to an armature and can only skin to bones in that armature.

-Moreover, ZeroEditor requires that skinned models be parents of their skeletons, which directly contradicts the structure Blender mandates!
+Moreover, Zero Editor requires that skinned models be parents of their skeletons, which directly contradicts the structure Blender mandates!
 The exporter works around this by reparenting skinned objects to their armature's parent, and reparenting the root bones of the armature to the skin object.
 Note in the examples below that the armature's bones are not technically part of the scene's object hierarchy in Blender, as they belong to the armature object itself.

 ### Example Skin Hierarchy
 Upon export, skinned objects are reparented to the armature's parent, and the armature skeleton reparented to the main skinned object: